-Staff wear Radio Aids for children with hearing aids.
+Staff wear Radio Aids for children if their specific hearing aids require them.
 When a Teacher is using an Interactive Whiteboard, they are encouraged to have a pale background colour for those children with dyslexic tendencies.
 In the past we have ensured that children are made aware of the need to keep chairs in and to give a clear space for moving around.